Updated for 2022

 It is really a chicken and egg concept.

 Do you have a nagging indecision of whether to choose a one time deal with a freelancer or a monthly retainer with a Singapore SEO agency?
 If you do, then the questions you need to ask yourself are,

 “How much do I want to build my long term digital asset?”

 “How much is it worth to me to reduce my cost of acquiring a new customer or lead?”

 “Do I really want to have these articles and content pieces that behave like automatic 24/7 sales persons?”

 If your answers are “a lot” and “yes”, then getting a monthly retainer package with a Singapore based agency is the best decision you’ll ever make.

-SEO Singapore Guide: Is It Worth Hiring A Singapore SEO Agency
+SEO Singapore Guide: Is It Worth Hiring An SEO Marketing Company in Singapore

 As you have seen, it makes sense to hire professional help.